Polycystic kidney disease (PKD) causes many fluid-filled sacs (cysts) to develop in the kidneys.

 Women with ADPKD who become pregnant have an increased chance of developing a complication of pregnancy, called pre-eclampsia.
 However, most women with ADPKD who become pregnant have a normal uneventful pregnancy.

 There may be a slight increase in the risk of developing pouches (diverticulae) in the large bowel (colon).
 However, in most cases this does not cause any problems.
-See separate leaflet called Diverticula (including Diverticulosis, Diverticular Disease and Diverticulitis) for more details.
+See the separate leaflet called Diverticula (including Diverticulosis, Diverticular Disease and Diverticulitis) for more details.

 What is the treatment for autosomal dominant polycystic kidney disease?